 - Keeping records about the customer contacts

-- Identifying potential customers and collecting their names, address and contact number from different sources like reply cards, telephone directories and purchase list of other companies
+- Identifying potential customers and collecting their names, address, and contact number from different sources like reply cards, telephone directories, and purchase lists of other companies

 - Developing content for sales presentations

 - Responding to customer correspondence via letters or telephone calls

 - Follow-up calls to make the potential customer a customer

 - Scheduling appointments with potential customers

 - Maintaining records of customer accounts